 Always a prolific fine artist, Reaves had a successful commercial career that spanned 48 years.
 The primary focus of his commercial work, although not exclusively, concentrated on Architectural and Industrial Photography, as well as Graphic Design for print publication and marketing.
 His list of clients contains many high profile companies that include major national and internationally based industries.
 A short list includes, Bristol-Myers-Squibb, SGS, Inc, The John James Audubon Museum, General Electric Plastics, The Missouri History Museum, Toyota Motor Manufacturing, The National Corvette Museum, Kimball International, Agrotain International, Makers Mark Distillery, Becks Hybrids and others.

-Reaves has taught numerous photographic workshops for high school aged photographers as well as Advance Studio Lighting Techniques and Intermediate Photography classes in the visual Communications Dept. at Ivy Tech State College in Indiana.
+Reaves has taught numerous summer photographic workshops for high school aged photographers as well as Advanced Studio Lighting Techniques and Intermediate Photography/B&W darkroom skills classes in the visual Communications Dept. at Ivy Tech State College in Indiana.

-Upon retirement in 2016 from the commercial side of life, Reaves moved to his family farm in rural Calloway County Kentucky where he continues to work and produce new fine art images at Image One Studios.
+Upon retirement in 2016 from the commercial side of life, Reaves moved to his family farm in rural Calloway County Kentucky where he continues to explore and create new work.